jhadida/nxp/docs/expr/intro.md

 # Expressions

-The building blocks of expressions in NXP are `Token` objects ([source](https://github.com/jhadida/nxp/blob/master/src/nxp/expr/base.py)).
-As a user, you are unlikely to interact with them directly, but it is useful to understand a couple of things about them:

-- Each token is either about **contents** (text pattern itself) or **composition** (structure of a given pattern).
+The building blocks of expressions in NXP are `Token` objects ([source](https://github.com/jhadida/nxp/blob/master/src/nxp/expr/base.py)), and although you may only interact with derived classes in practice (each with their own specific properties), it is useful to understand that there are two kinds of tokens: either about **contents** (the text pattern itself) or **composition** (the structure of the pattern).
-- Each token has its own **multiplicity**.

 For practical use, you can find a notebook with commented examples in [`examples/expressions.ipynb`](https://github.com/jhadida/nxp/blob/master/examples/expressions.ipynb).